 The Faculty Planning and Resources Committee considers applications for visitorships and makes recommendations to the Board.
-Assessment cirteria include:
+Assessment criteria include:

 - the academic merit of the proposed research;

-- the strength of the statement of support provided by a Faculty member.
+- the strength of the statement of support provided by a Faculty postholder.

 Terms and conditions